h-rathod/AI-Predictive-Maintenance/README.md

 ## Troubleshooting

 - If the chatbot is not responding, check that the backend server is running.
-- Ensure your Supabase credentials are correct in the `.env` file.
+- Ensure your Supabase credentials are correct in the `.env` file and `config.js`.
 - Check the console logs for any error messages.
+- Make sure your device/emulator and backend server are on the same network.

 ## License